 Learn when and how to use these words with these examples!

-Not bright or clear; lacking in brilliance or clarity.
+Not bright or clear; lacking in intensity or clarity.

-The dim light in the room made it hard to read the book.
+The dim light in the room made it hard to read.

 Having very little or no light; not able to be seen through.

 - 1Dull implies a lack of brightness or vividness.

 - 2Dim suggests a lack of clarity or intensity.